mbeese/ListSongs/README.md

 Summary: A simple iOS master-detail app that lists songs of an artist on iTunes.

 Key Functionality:

+First of all, this version of the app runs on iOS 7 but not iOS 8.
+The UISplitViewController class has changed as of iOS 8 and the detail view controller is not initialized properly before it is loaded.
+Hopefully this will have been fixed by the time you are reading this.

 1. The app was developed starting with the split view controller template project.

 2. The MasterViewController class is derived from UITableViewController.
 The MasterViewController class has a method UpdateSongList updates the table based on a single search string.
 The method uses dispatch_async with a selector that is performed in the background.
 The fact that the web request and JSON parsing are done in a background thread can be verified by observing that  the user interface remains responsive while the app is downloading a new list of songs.